Yin Yoga - Path to inner peace

 During this exercise, the spine is stretched intensively.
 The blood circulation in the head increases and the lungs are pleasantly deflated.

-By the way: If you want to feel the asana even more intensely, you can lie down on your acupressure mat.
-But beware: this is not for beginners - by shifting your weight to the back region, you will clearly feel the tips of the mat.
+By the way: If you want to feel the asana even more intensely, you can lie on your acupressure mat.
+But beware: This isn't for beginners—by shifting your weight to your back, you'll clearly feel the spikes on the mat.

 Butterfly

 Sit cross-legged and bring the soles of your feet together.
-Place your feet in front of you at a distance that is comfortable for you - the closer your feet are to your hips, the more intense the stretch.
-If you find it difficult to open your legs, sit on a Pillow or a block or place blocks under your knees.
-Now let your upper body become heavy and lower it over your legs with a rounded back.
+Place your feet in front of you at a comfortable distance—the closer your feet are to your hips, the more intense the stretch.
+If you find it difficult to open your legs, sit on a Pillow or a block, or place blocks below your knees.
+Now let your upper body become heavy and lower it over your legs, rounding your back.
 You can place your arms at your ankles or stretch them out in front of you on the mat to sink even deeper into the asana.

-This pose opens up and brings flexibility to the hip region - which can be beneficial for hip flexor pain.
-It also relaxes and relieves the lower back.
-The butterfly can also be beneficial for menstrual cramps.
+With this posture you bring opening and flexibility to the hip region - this can help with hip flexor pain It can be soothing.
+It also relaxes and relieves pressure on the lower back.
+The butterfly pose can also be beneficial for menstrual cramps.

 Deer